UoA-eResearch/kitti-detect/README.md

 ## Preprocessing and Training

-Images and labels are preprocessed via scripts in the `preprocess` directory which will combine various image directories and resize the images
+Images and labels are preprocessed via scripts in the `preprocess` directory which will combine various image directories and resize the images.
+Use the `preprocess.sh` script as an entry point.
 The training data and test data is generated via the `data-preparation` notebook.
 For a single training fold, use `train.py` to train a model, for multiple training folds use `train-cv.py`.